 An important adjunct skill for LPNs, nursing assistants, phlebotomists, and other healthcare workers or to start a new career path; perform cardiac rhythm analysis and interpretation to prepare for a career as a monitor technician in a hospital, private physician’s office, nursing home, home care agency, or insurance company.

 Areas of Study: Anatomy and physiology of the heart with emphasis on electrophysiology, correlation of electrical impulses to printed waveforms, and interpretation of cardiac rhythm using 5-step method.
 Sinus, atrial, junctional, AV blocks, ventricular, and pacemaker rhythms, patient safety and therapeutic communication, 12-lead EKG machine set up and function, basic understanding of the EKG reading, and skills practice and testing covered.
 This class now includes CPR certification.
-Prepare to sit for certification through the National Center for Competency Testing (NCCT).
-The fee is $90.
+Prepare to sit for certification through the National Healthcareer Association (NHA).
 The course is 40 hours.
+Class is limited to 10 students per class.

 Required: